-How to Build an App Like DocuSign (E-Signature Platform)
+How to Build an App Like DocuSign: Electronic Signatures, Audit Trails, and Legal Compliance Architecture

 Building a custom e-signature platform like DocuSign costs $60,000–$100,000 and takes 10–14 weeks.
+RaftLabs builds e-signature modules for legal platforms, HR systems, and real estate tools.
 The hardest parts are the tamper-evident audit trail with hash chaining and cross-device signature capture.
 Companies processing 500+ documents per month, operating under HIPAA or custom CLM requirements, or spending $1,500+/month on DocuSign are the primary candidates to build a custom solution.

 Key Takeaways